uio-bmi/immuneML/docs/source/developer_docs/how_to_add_new_ML_method.rst

           shutil.rmtree(path)

-Adding a new ML method: additional information
+Adding a new MLMethod: additional information
 -----------------------------------------------

 To test the method outside immuneML, see :ref:`Testing the ML method outside immuneML with a sample design matrix`.